Additional information and help with the boot.ini.

 multi(0)disk(0)rdisk(1)partition(1)\WINDOWS="Microsoft Windows XP Home Edition" /fastdetect

-multi(x)This option is used with IDE and ESDI drives and is also used with SCSI drives for computers using Windows NT.
-The number used in the above example is "0", this number is the adapter's number and should always be "0" for computers that rely on the BIOS to load system files.
+multi(x) This option is used with IDE (integrated drive electronics) and ESDI (enhanced small disk interface) drives and is also used with SCSI (small computer system interface) drives for computers using Windows NT.
+The number used in the above example is "0."
+This number is the adapter's number and should always be "0" for computers that rely on the BIOS (basic input/output system) to load system files.

-• In a computer using only SCSI this option will work with the first two drives on the primary SCSI controller.
+• In a computer using only SCSI, this option will work with the first two drives on the primary SCSI controller.

-• Finally, if a computer is using IDE and SCSI this option will work with the IDE drives on the first controller.
+• Finally, if a computer is using IDE and SCSI, this option will work with the IDE drives on the first controller.

-scsi(x)If the computer has a SCSI controller and is not using BIOS to load the system files, the boot.ini may have "scsi(x)" instead of "multi(x).
+scsi(x) If the computer has a SCSI controller and is not using BIOS to load the system files, boot.ini's configuration may list "scsi(x)" instead of "multi(x).

-disk(x)The disk on the controller.
-If multi(x) is used used, this value will always be 0.
+disk(x) The disk on the controller.
+If multi(x) is used, this value will be 0.
 However, if scsi(x) is defined, this value will be SCSI address.

-rdisk(x)Which disk on the controller is being used.
-In the above example we are using an rdisk of "1", which indicates the second disk on the primary controller is being used.
-This value may be between "0" and "3" and is always set to "0" when "scsi(x)" is being used.
+rdisk(x) The disk controller that's being used.
+In the above example, we are using a rdisk of "1," which indicates the second disk on the primary controller.
+This value may be between "0" and "3" and is always set to "0" when using"scsi(x)."

-partition(x)Which partition the operating system is on.
+partition(x) The partition containing the operating system.
 In the above example, the operating system is on the first partition of the drive.

-\WINDOWS="..."Finally, the last portion of this line defines the directory of where windows is located and what the boot menu should display as the operating system.
+\WINDOWS="..."
+Finally, the last portion of this line defines the directory of where Windows is located and what the boot menu should display as the operating system.
 In the above example, the boot menu would display "Microsoft Windows XP Home Edition" as a selection.

-How to modify the boot.ini
+How to modify boot.ini

-2. At the MS-DOS prompt, type:
+1. At the MS-DOS prompt, type the following commands.

 c: <press enter>